byronpendason/byronpendason.github.io/young_penda.md

 Coenwalh snorted.
 "I say-"

 "You have clearly said enough already!"
-Penda retorted, before turning to head to his room to begin gathering his stuff.
+Penda retorted, before turning to head to his room to begin gathering his things.

 * * *